OW-HGR/Debt-and-investment-quarterly/README.md

 |Brighton & Hove|Brighton & Hove|
 |Brighton & Hove UA|Brighton & Hove|

 This lookup is merged into the long table produced in step one.
 An error log is automatically produced for any LA names that are in the data but missing from the lookup table, and written out to the `Logs` folder in the working directory that you have set in `00 Wrapper`.
 If an undefined value is written out, just paste it onto the end of the `original_LA_name` column in the lookup table, and provide a corresponding value for the `continuity_LA_name` column.
-This is done on names rather than ecode because not all datasets contain an ecode, and because a mis-labelled ecode is more likley to go unnoticed.
+This processes is based on names rather than ecode because not all datasets contain an ecode, and because a mis-labelled ecode is more likley to go unnoticed.

 The same process is then run for the variable, which in this case is the lender.

 The data includes totals for the UK and for E/S/W/NI.
 This section checks that these add up correctly and writes a table of any discrepancies.

-There is labelling error in Q3 2016-17.
-Short term borrowing is incorrectly labelled as long term borrowing, and the variable labelled as short term borrowing is left blank.
-The code fixes the labelling error.

 You now have a single table 218,358 rows, each with a single observation and seven variables:
 1. LA name